K-PaaS/application-platform-guide-eng/user_guide/development_application/ruby.md

 ```

 2)	Create ./lib/vcap.rb file
--	A class that reads connection information per service from VCAP_SERVICES environment information of the application from open platform
+-	A class that reads connection information per service from VCAP_SERVICES environment information of the application from an open platform
 ```
 # Use cf-app-utils library
 require 'cf-app-utils'